 Proxy reconstructions indicate anomalously warm climate conditions during the Roman period owing to warm temperatures of the North Atlantic Ocean at the time (Bond et al., 2001; Desprat et al., 2003; McDermott et al., 2001).
-Fig. 3 shows the correlation between grain yield with temperature and precipitation averaged over land cells in the Mediterranean region (25N 46N and 10W 45E).
-Each point represents a single year of climate forcing with temperature and precipitation plotted on the x-axis and yield on the y-axis.
-Under warmer temperatures, grain yield significantly increased in both rainfed (p=0.001) and irrigated (p=0.001) regions (Fig. 3 a, c, e).
-Somewhat
+Figure 3 shows the correlation between average annual temperature and precipitation over land cells in the Mediterranean region (25-46° N and 10° W-45° E) plotted against yield for each year of the reanalysis forcing.
+Under warmer temperatures, grain yield significantly increases in both rainfed (r = 0.69, p = 0.001) and irrigated (r = 0.52, p = 0.001) regions (Fig. 4a, c and e).
+Somewhat counterintuitively, yield significantly decreases in rainfed regions under increased precipitation (r = -0.36, p = 0.008) (Fig. 4b).
+No significant relation was found between precipitation and yields in irrigated regions (p = 0.62).
+Yield is calculated based on evapotranspiration, with warmer conditions bringing about higher evapotranspiration and thus higher yields where water is not limiting (van i iguico

-310 counterintuitively, yield significantly decreased in rainfed regions under increased precipitation (p=0.008) (Fig. 3b).
-No significant relation was found between precipitation and yields in irrigated regions (p=0.62).
-Yield is calculated based on evapotranspiration, with warmer conditions bringing about higher evapotranspiration and thus higher yields where water is not limiting (van Beek et al., 2011).
-Yield decreases under increased precipitation owing to the negative relation between temperature and precipitation in most of the Mediterranean for the predominantly winterspring growing season (Fig. S6) (Portmann, 2008).
+Beek et al., 2011).
+Yield decreases under increased precipitation owing to the negative relation between temperature and precipitation in most of the Mediterranean for the predominantly winter-spring growing season (Supplement Fig. S4) (Portmann, 2008).
 Additionally, depending on soil type and average rainfall, transpiration can be limited in PCR-GLOBWB by oxygen stress in the soil caused by water logging (van Beek and Bierkens, 2009).
 In irrigated regions there is no relation with precipitation because much of the growing period in irrigated regions occurs during summer when rainfall in the Mediterranean region is very low.
-Added to this, many of the regions with large-scale irrigation have very dry climates (Lionello, 2012) with the vast proportion of water resources coming from surface water sources.
+Added to this, many of the regions with large-scale irrigation have very dry climates (Lionello, 2006) with the vast proportion of water resources coming from surface water sources.

 Increased yield under warmer temperatures and decreased precipitation indicate that in most of the Mediterranean, grain yields are temperature-limited and not water-limited.
-The spatial distribution of the correlation between climate during the growing season and yield indicates that water is limiting only in very dry regions such as the southern Fertile Crescent, parts of North Africa and coastal regions of the south-eastern Mediterranean (Fig. S7).
+The spatial distribution of the correlation between climate during the growing season and yield indicates that water is limiting only in very dry regions such as the southern Fertile Crescent, parts of North Africa and coastal regions of the south-eastern Mediterranean (Supplement Fig. S5).
 Increased grain yields under higher temperatures were also found for Mediterranean climate conditions in Western Australia in simulations using the Agricultural Production Systems Simulator (APSIM)-N wheat model to predict the impact of changing temperature, precipitation and CO2 on yield (van Ittersum et al., 2003; Keating et al., 2003; Ludwig and Asseng, 2006).
-In the Southern part of the study area (>500mm precipitation), wheat yields were predicted to increase with increasing temperature irrespective of predicted changes in rainfall, whilst in the drier north (<350mm precipitation) rainfall reduction was partially counteracted by increased temperatures (Ludwig and Asseng, 2006).
-It should be stressed that the response to climate is very heterogeneous throughout the Mediterranean (Fig. S7).
-Nonetheless, as we will show, Mediterranean-scale changes are highly relevant at the smaller city-region scale in an integrated network such as the Virtual Water network of the Roman world.
+In the Southern part of the study area (> 500 mm precipitation), wheat yields were predicted to increase with increasing temperature irrespective of predicted changes in rainfall, whilst in the drier north (< 350 mm precipitation) rainfall reduction was partially counteracted by increased temperatures (Ludwig and Asseng, 2006).
+It should be stressed that the response to climate is very heterogeneous throughout the Mediterranean (Supplement Fig. S5).
+Nonetheless, as we will show, Mediterraneanscale changes are highly relevant at the smaller city-region scale in an integrated network such as the Virtual Water network of the Roman world.